KinsonDigital/VelaptorDocs/docs/api/Velaptor.GameHelpers.md

 #### Remarks

-The [brightness](Velaptor.PublicExtensionMethods.md#Velaptor.PublicExtensionMethods.DecreaseBrightness(thisSystem.Drawing.Color,float).brightness 'Velaptor.PublicExtensionMethods.DecreaseBrightness(this System.Drawing.Color, float).brightness') value must be a value between 0.0 and 1.0.
+The [brightness](Velaptor.GameHelpers.md#Velaptor.GameHelpers.DecreaseBrightness(thisSystem.Drawing.Color,float).brightness 'Velaptor.GameHelpers.DecreaseBrightness(this System.Drawing.Color, float).brightness') value must be a value between 0.0 and 1.0.

 If a value lower than 0.0 or greater than 1.0, the brightness will automatically
 be adjusted within the range of 0.0 to 1.0.

-Think of the [brightness](Velaptor.PublicExtensionMethods.md#Velaptor.PublicExtensionMethods.DecreaseBrightness(thisSystem.Drawing.Color,float).brightness 'Velaptor.PublicExtensionMethods.DecreaseBrightness(this System.Drawing.Color, float).brightness') value as a percentage between 0% and 100%.
+Think of the [brightness](Velaptor.GameHelpers.md#Velaptor.GameHelpers.DecreaseBrightness(thisSystem.Drawing.Color,float).brightness 'Velaptor.GameHelpers.DecreaseBrightness(this System.Drawing.Color, float).brightness') value as a percentage between 0% and 100%.

 The [System.Drawing.Color](https://docs.microsoft.com/en-us/dotnet/api/System.Drawing.Color 'System.Drawing.Color').[System.Drawing.Color.A](https://docs.microsoft.com/en-us/dotnet/api/System.Drawing.Color.A 'System.Drawing.Color.A') color component is not effected.

-<a name='Velaptor.PublicExtensionMethods.DoesNotContain(thisstring,char)'></a>
+<a name='Velaptor.GameHelpers.DoesNotContain(thisstring,char)'></a>

 ### DoesNotContain(this string, char)